CodeChain-io/codechain-keystore-cli/README.md

     -V, --version                      output the version number
     -t, --account-type <accountType>   'platform' or 'asset'.
-The type of the key (default: platform) -h, --help                         output usage information
+The type of the key (default: platform) --keys-path <keysPath>             the path to store the keys (default: keystore.db) -h, --help                         output usage information

   Commands: